Distive/Distive/docs/index.md

 Because it's finally possible to build free to use software, that has close to zero maintainance cost, is open-source and difficult to censor, while guaranteeing data privacy.

 #### How does Distive Work ?
 Distive is hosted on the [Internet Computer Blockchain](https://internetcomputer.org), which allows building efficient and unstoppable decentralized software.
-But apart from this, public services like Distive on the IC unlike traditional software have alot less moving parts; there are no ports, databases, external caching services, firewalls, etc. This makes Distive very simple and trivial to deploy.
+Public services like Distive on the IC unlike traditional software have alot less moving parts; there are no ports, databases, external caching services, firewalls, etc. This makes Distive very simple and trivial to deploy.

 Distive's pricing model works like this: services (canisters in Internet Computer terms) are given free credits (cycles) to run each month.
 When a service runs out of cycles, it freezes and can't be queried.
 You can then add more cycles to it.
 A small percentage of these cycles (currently 5%) are taxed and distributed to other services to keep running for free.